kisimediaDE/ngx-cron-editor-translate/README.md

 An Angular 8 component for building cron expressions graphically.
 It is meant to be used in reactive forms and support Angular Material Design styling.

+Additional to the fork of haavardj I added ngx-translate to the project.

 ## Demo

 A work-in-progress demo can be found [here](https://haavardj.github.io/ngx-cron-editor/)